Reviews of the new iPhone 11 are in, and they’re overwhelmingly positive

 There’s no doubt iPhone 11 is the Apple smartphone many have been waiting for.

-It’s one of the fastest phones on the market thanks to the new A13 Bionic processor, which also extends the battery life by an extra hour compared to the iPhone XR – already a battery life king.
+It’s one of the fastest phones on the market thanks to the new A13 Bionic processor, which also extends the battery life by an extra hour compared to the iPhone XR—already a battery life king.

 The camera upgrade is also a huge step forward with fans now able to shoot images with an ultra-wide lens and the option to add the brilliant bokeh-style blur to more of your images.